 Albany Institute of History & Art: Founded in 1791, the Albany Institute of History and Art is one of the oldest museums in the United States.
-While the Hudson River School paintings are worth the price of admission alone, you can’t miss the awe-inspiring story of how modern science helped uncover surprising details about Albany’s very own 3,000-year-old mummy.
+While the Hudson River School paintings are worth the price of admission alone, you can’t miss the awe-inspiring story of how modern science helped uncover surprising details about Albany’s very own 3,000-year-old mummy and special exhibitions such as "A Sense of Time," featuring the historical art of L.F.
+Tantillo, recognized for his ability to capture specific moments and visualize places of the past through his paintings, on view through July 25, 2021.
 (Advanced tickets strongly recommended)

 Chittenango Falls State Park (pictured): Spend the day hiking for views of the 167-foot waterfall at the heart of Chittenango Falls State Park from every vantage point.
 Along the way, keep an eye out for unique fauna and critters that you won’t find anywhere else on Earth—like the Chittenango ovate amber snail.
 A large picnic area with tables and grills makes for a memorable outdoor lunch spot.

-Animal Adventure Park: April the Giraffe and her babies won the hearts of America with their live webcams, so why not take this opportunity to visit them in person?
+Animal Adventure Park: Go from checking out the live webcams to visiting the giraffes, kangaroos, and hundreds of other animals at this popular park.
 Social distancing procedures are in place to keep everyone safe while exploring on foot, and the park offers a “drive-thru zoo” option where you can see the animals from the comfort and safety of your own car.

 Brew Central: The entire Central New York region is considered “America’s Craft Brew Destination!”
 With miles of idyllic farmland, craft brewers are able to produce the highest quality farm-to-glass beverages you’ll find anywhere.
 Visit brewcentralny.com for trail maps and lists of must-visit pubs and tasting rooms.